erinmarie84/Readme/README.md

 ### Technologies

- The technologies utilized in this application are as follows: , and .
+ The technologies utilized in this application are as follows: inquirer and fs, and Javascript, JSON, Node.

 ### Instalation

  To run this application successfully follow these steps:
-  1. Install []() to your local drive via terminal/GitBash.
+  1. Install [Readme]() to your local drive via terminal/GitBash.
 This will install the package.json file which contains a list of all the dependencies for this application.

   2. Verify that node is installed on your computer by typing 'node' in your terminal/GitBash.
 If it returns
     >Welcome to Node.js V12.14.1 (or higher)